 - In 2014-15 student Green Team leaders collected used plastic bags at school and took them to a grocery store collection bin for recycling.

 - The Green Team conducted regular litter clean-up projects.

 - The school participated in the district-wide Waste Free Lunch Challenge and reduced daily lunchroom waste from 23.6 pounds to 16.6 pounds.

 - The school released 18,000 ladybugs as part of an education unit about alternatives to pesticides.

 Waste Reduction and Recycling (Level One)

-- Grand Ridge Elementary maintained a recycling rate of 53 percent, through a school-wide program that includes classroom, office, and lunchroom recycling.
+- Grand Ridge Elementary maintained a recycling rate of 64 percent through a school-wide program that included classroom, office, and lunchroom recycling.

 - Students placed stickers listing what can and can’t be recycled on recycling containers throughout the school.

-- Student volunteers called Waste Watchers monitored lunchroom recycling and garbage containers to ensure proper sorting.
+- Student volunteers, called the Waste Watchers, monitored lunchroom recycling and garbage containers to ensure proper sorting.

 - With assistance from the City of Issaquah, the school set up a program to collect compostable materials for delivery to Cedar Grove Composting.